Jyonn/ONCE/readme.md

-# A First Look at LLM-powered Generative News Recommendation
+# ONCE: Boosting Content-based Recommendation with Both Open- and Closed-source Large Language Models

-We use ChatGPT as LLM model in this work.
+We use OpenAI GPT3.5 as closed-source LLM in this work.
-This repo only contains request codes for GENRE framework.
+This repo only contains request codes for the ONCE framework.

-- LLM as News Summarizer: news_summarizer.py
+- LLM as content summarizer: news_summarizer.py and book_summarizer.py
-- LLM as User Profiler: user_profiler.py
+- LLM as user profiler: user_profiler.py and user_profiler_goodreads.py
-- LLM as Personalized News Generator: personalized_news_generator.py
+- LLM as personalized content generator: personalized_news_generator.py and personalized_book_generator.py
 - Chain-based Generation: chain-based.py

-<del>To obtain the generated data, please contact me via [email](mailto:i@6-79.cn) with subject "GENRE Data Request".</del>

-June 22, 2023. **Update**.
-We release our generated data for other researchers to reproduce our work.

-- data/news_summarizer: News Summarizer
-- data/user_profiler: User Profiler
-- data/generator_v1: Personalized News Generator, Full data 1st API
-- data/generator_v2: Personalized News Generator, Full data 2nd API
-- data/chain_v5: Chain-based Personalized News Generator, 96% Users with Topic 1st API
-- data/chain_v6: Chain-based Personalized News Generator, 96% Users with Topic 2nd API